andompesta/andompesta.github.io/_posts/2023-11-17-normalizing-flows.md

         )
         return log_prob, intermediat_results
 ```

-where the prior can be any base distribution inplemented in [torch.distributions](https://pytorch.org/docs/stable/distributions.html) and flows can be any module that statisfy the NF properties.
+where the prior can be any base distribution inplemented in [torch.distributions](https://pytorch.org/docs/stable/distributions.html), and flows can be any module that statisfy the NF's properties.

-Supposed we are given a 1D dataset as shown in Fig. [[2.a]](#fig:1d_dataset), we can fit a NF the underling probability distribution $p(x)$ of the given dataset.
-To successfully learn the density of the dataset, we need a based distribution, let say a Beta distribution parametrized by $\alpha = 2$ and $\beta = 5$, and a functional definition for our flow, in this case a Gaussian Mixture Model with 4 different component.
+Suppose we are given a 1D dataset, as shown in Fig. [[2.a]](#fig:1d_dataset).
+We can fit an NF to the underlying probability distribution $p(x)$ of the dataset.
+To successfully learn the density of the dataset, we need a base distribution (let's say a Beta distribution parameterized by $\alpha = 2$ and $\beta = 5$) and a functional definition for our flow.
+In this case, let's use the cumulative distribution function of a Gaussian Mixture Model (GMM) with 4 different components:

 ```python
 model = NormalizingFlow(